variousauthors/the-valley/NEXTSTEPS.md

 Seek the Tower
 --------------

-Finished 2024, sitting in a starbucks in Kerrisdale while Mutsuki was in Kindergarten
+Finished Nov 2023, sitting in a starbucks in Kerrisdale while Mutsuki was starting Kindergarten

 ### Outstanding Issues:
 - a bug in the desert where the game crashes (you actually stop moving)